Skip to content

 A few notes about the docker-compose.yml file:

-1. If you're using a folder on the host machine instead of a docker volume to store the database file (reference), replace kapowarr-db with the path to the host folder.
+1. If you're using a folder on the host machine instead of a docker volume to store the database file, replace kapowarr-db with the path to the host folder.
+It's mapped to /app/db inside the container.

 Examples

-1. Replace /path/to/download_folder with the path to the desired download folder, that you created earlier.
+1. Replace /path/to/download_folder with the path to the download folder on the host.
+It's mapped to /app/temp_downloads inside the container.

 Examples

-1. Replace /path/to/root_folder with the path to the desired root folder, that you created earlier.
-Later, when Kapowarr is running and you need to add a root folder, the mapped folder is what you'll add (e.g. /comics-1).
+1. Replace /path/to/root_folder with the path to the root folder on the host.
+It's mapped to /comics inside the container.
+So later, when Kapowarr is running and you need to add a root folder, the mapped folder is what you'll add (e.g. /comics).

 Examples

-1. You can map multiple root folders by repeating - "/path/to/root_folder:/comics-1" in the command, but then supplying different values for /path/to/root_folder and /comics-1.
+1. You can map multiple root folders by repeating - "/path/to/root_folder:/comics" in the command, but then supplying different values for /path/to/root_folder and /comics.

 Examples